 - Bake vegetable casserole covered for 30-40 minutes.

 - Remove from oven and top veggies with cheese.
-Cover casserole and let cheese melt into the veggies.
+Cover casserole and let the cheese melt into the veggies.
 Serve in 5 minutes and enjoy!

 Kitchen Tips and Resources: